michaelmusty/.dotfiles/ISSUES.markdown

     jobspecs around that flee after a jobs builtin run; only saw this manifest after 90dcadf; either I understand job specs really poorly or this may be a bug in bash
-*   Pressing Enter after an empty first line in ksh93 sets $? to 1; a bit annoying.
-Maybe check history number somehow?